 My executive coach said recently, “if you don’t have a website you don’t have a business.”
 I agree, but I would take that a step further to add, “if you don’t have a good website, you don’t have a business.”

-It’s my goal with this post to define good, because not all websites and website developers are created equal.
+It’s my goal with this post to define good, because not all websites and web development services are created equal.
 Unfortunately, there are too many small business owners taken advantage of because they don’t know what they don’t know when it comes to online marketing.

 Why Is This Happening?

 First, let me begin with why this problem exists.
 There are companies who specialize in certain facets of marketing (video production, online directory search, lead generation, etc.) Because there are so many different types of marketing specialties, some companies have added those services under their umbrella to serve a greater pool of customers or to upsell existing customers.
 However, many of these companies don’t specialize in these add-ons, and thus the customer is not well-served.